404james/stable-diffusion-grids/README.md

 I probably wont be maintaining or updating this.

-TODO: figure out how to make it label the grids for me
+~~TODO: figure out how to make it label the grids for me~~ thanks to Michael Walker

 # ------- Original document from the webui repo below --------